sofiammatias/project-biomassters/README.md

 The primary objective of this project was to fulfill the deliveries for our bootcamp final project: a working model able to predict our output; a live API; a live website; an automated process to deal with the model training/time constraints.

-Here is our demo website with our deep learning model API:
+To see our demo website with our deep learning model API live, follow [this link](https://sofiammatias-biomassters-website-app-zfuyub.streamlit.app/).

+Here is a video of a local version:

 https://user-images.githubusercontent.com/114782592/211946494-e1adf6ff-1d8a-4bc5-9cfd-9ae32563202f.mp4